Alex-Lloyd-93/PGR_Training_fMRI_2020/Lecture_1.md

     - For Mac users use the terminal.
     - For windows users install the full version of cmder as a terminal.
 If you need any help in the installation of cmder, please look at the official installation documentation https://github.com/cmderdev/cmder/blob/master/README.md#installation.
     - Email <can.keles@rhul.ac.uk> for checking whether your access to the cluster is granted.
-You should be doing this a lot
+You should be doing this well in advance because it might take IT team.

   - Familiarization with the cluster architecture